iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/environment.md

   -  Android SDK Platform-Tools,
   -  and Android SDK Build-Tools,<br>

   which are essential while developing a Flutter app for the Android system.</p>

-### Set Up Your Android Device
-Before going further, make sure that your Android device runs on the Android 4.1 version (API level 16) or higher.

 ### Set Up Android Emulator
 Enable VM acceleration on your device.